-If all isotopes of Be were stable, the Be/B ratio at rigidities above ~ 10 GV would be a slowly decreasing function of energy, up to about ~ 200 GV, where the spallation time of Be becomes appreciably longer than the escape time from the Galaxy.
+function of energy, up to about ~200 GV, where the spallation time of Be becomes appreciably longer than the escape time from the Galaxy.
 The slight decrease reflects the fact that the total inelastic cross section scales as $\propto A^{0.7}$ and boron (denominator) is slightly heavier than beryllium.
-At higher rigidity, since the production cross sections are basically independent of energy [42], the Be/B ratio is expected to be constant.
+At higher rigidity, since the production cross sections are basically independent of energy [44], the Be/B ratio is expected to be constant.
 Moreover, the spallation of Boron increases the amount of Beryllium (numerator) at the same energy per nucleon.
-This behaviour is shown as a black dotted line in the left panel of Fig. 4.
-At rigidities < 10 GV the spallation cross section acquires a small energy dependence which reflects in the small increase with rigidity visible in the figure.
+This behavior is shown as a black dotted line in the left panel of Fig. 4.
+At rigidities ≤ 10 GV the spallation cross section acquires a small energy dependence which reflects in the small increase with rigidity visible in the figure.

-The AMS-02 data clearly show that the Be/B ratio increases with rigidity at least up to ~ 100 GV.
+The AMS-02 data clearly show that the Be/B ratio increases with rigidity at least up to ~100 GV.
 The simplest explanation of such a trend is based on the decay of 10Be at low rigidity, where decays occur faster than escape.
-The coloured solid lines in the left panel of Fig. 4 show the results of our calculations for the best-fit to the ratio for different values of H, as labeled.
-The residuals shown in the bottom part of the left panel of Fig. 4 show that data prefer a value for H in the range 3 - 9 kpc.
-Outside this range, the deviations become larger than 3σ .
-This result is in agreement with the estimates based on the comparison between numerical models for the CR electron distribution and the morphology of the diffuse radio emission [48, 49].
+The colored solid lines in the left panel of Fig. 4 show the results of our calculations for the best-fit to the secondary-over-primary ratios for different values of H as found in the previous section.